 Upon satisfactory completion of the initial inspection, the vessel will be issued a Certificate of Inspection (COI) for the route and service specified on its existing statutory certificates.
-At the owner/operator's request, the COI will be issued with an expiration date to harmonize with classification society certificate dates and not to exceed 5 years.
+At the owner/operator's request, the COI will be issued with an expiration date to harmonize with classification society certificate dates and not to exceed five years.
+See Enclosure (3) for additional details regarding formatting of the COI.
 The OCMI shall place the following endorsement on the COI and enter a Special Note in the U.S. Coast Guard Marine Information for Safety and Law Enforcement (MISLE) database: